volpatto/firedrake_scripts/README.md

     * Non-linear steady-state Helmholtz based on the example provided by [Firedrake's repo](https://github.com/firedrakeproject/firedrake);
     * Non-linear Darcy flow inspired by compressible gas flow in a rigid porous medium with low permeability, such as reservoir composed by Shale rocks.
-There is two cases exemplifying how to plot results in two fashions: VTK files and matplotlib/Firedrake;
+There are slightly distinct sub-cases:
+        - With .pvd (Paraview compatible) output files (solved with Newton method);
+        - With matplotlib/Firedrake output (solved with Newton method);
+        - A case exemplifying how to implement Picard linearization within Firedrake for non-linear problems;
     * (Primal) Linear elasticity problem based on the example provided by [Firedrake's notebooks](https://nbviewer.jupyter.org/github/firedrakeproject/firedrake/blob/master/docs/notebooks/example-elasticity.ipynb).